Parliamentary.ai

 Overview

-This bill aims to allow young people to volunteer on heritage railways and tramways in the UK, overriding existing laws that might otherwise prevent this.
+This bill aims to legally permit young people to volunteer on heritage railways and tramways in the UK, overriding existing legislation that might otherwise restrict their involvement.

 Description